prof3ssorSt3v3/mad9011/docs/deliverables/finalproject/overview.md

 The end is in sight!

-For your final project, you will be working in groups of three to design a mobile application using Figma which will make up **35%** of your final mark.
+For your final project, you will be working in groups of three to design a mobile application using Figma, which will make up **35%** of your final mark.

-As we move through the final 7 weeks, each week we will cover material relevant to each part of the final project.
+As we move through the final 7 weeks, each week, we will cover material relevant to each part of the final project.

 The total 35% will be divided up into 5 parts: